 Part of the first Collaborative, Spring Branch Independent School District (TX) has adapted the design journey and methods for reimagining school for their own context.
 They have now supported more than half of their schools through a community-driven design process, all in the aim of forging more relevant and personalized learning experiences for students.

 MFA in Austin, TX, is working to deepen and codify their innovative model, which fuses Montessori with other high performing school practices, to ensure success with an intentionally diverse learner community.

 Intrinsic is working to further develop their innovative school model that is rooted in personalized learning and aims to best prepare students for postsecondary success and world-changing endeavors.
 Intrinsic is also working to provide the Chicago public education community with a roadmap to sustainable implementation of their model.

 Part of the first Collaborative, this Memphis, TN, network is re-imagining its school model toward a more personalized, community-embedded, and responsive student experience with integrated technology and rigorous curriculum standards.

 The Place Network is a collaborative network of rural K-12 schools that connect learning and communities to increase student engagement, academic outcomes, and community impact.
 Committed to place-based learning, schools join the network and gain access to sample curriculum, consulting and implementation, research to inform practice, and online communities.

 The Forest School: An Acton Academy

-The Forest School is launching a micro-school in south metro Atlanta (elementary, middle, and high) that incorporates learner-driven technology, Socratic discussions, hands-on projects, and real-world apprenticeships in an intentionally diverse, character-forging community.
+The Forest School is a micro-school in south metro Atlanta (grades 1-12) that incorporates learner-driven technology, Socratic discussions, hands-on projects, and real-world apprenticeships in an intentionally diverse, character-forging community.